jdoleary/Spellmasons/docs/Footage.md

     - Call to Action
         - Spellmasons.com / wishlist on Steam

-# Other
-- 4 screenshots (1920x1080)

 # Gifs
 - Devise Ingenious Spell Combinations
 - Work together (pulling wounded ally into health)
-- Push your enemies into lava
 - Akira moment
 - "I feel like I'm painting with an increasingly expansive palette"